-The AD7911/AD79211 are 10-bit and 12-bit, high speed, low power, 2-channel successive approximation ADCs, respectively.
-The parts operate from a single 2.35 V to 5.25 V power supply and feature throughput rates of up to 250 kSPS.
+The AD7912/AD79221 are 10-bit and 12-bit, high speed, low power, 2-channel successive approximation ADCs, respectively.
+The parts operate from a single 2.35 V to 5.25 V power supply and feature throughput rates of up to 1 MSPS.
 The parts contain a low noise, wide bandwidth track-and-hold amplifier, which can handle input frequencies in excess of 6 MHz.
-The conversion process and data acquisition are controlled using $\overline{\text{CS}}$ and the serial clock, allowing the devices to interface with microprocessors or DSPs.
-The input signal is sampled on the falling edge of CS, and the conversion is also initiated at this point.
-There are no pipeline delays associated with the part.

-The channel to be converted is selected through the DIN pin, and the mode of operation is controlled by CS.
-The serial data stream from the DOUT pin has a channel identifier bit, which provides information about the converted channel.
+The conversion process and data acquisition are controlled using $\overline{CS}$ and the serial clock, allowing the devices to interface with microprocessors or DSPs.
+The conversion rate is determined by the $\underline{SCLK}$ signal.
+The input signal is sampled on the falling edge of $\overline{CS}$ and the conversion is also initiated at this point.
+The channel to be converted is selected through the DIN pin, and the mode of operation is controlled by $\overline{CS}$ .
+The serial data stream from the DOUT pin has a channel identifier bit and mode identifier bit, which provide information about the converted channel and the current mode of operation.